Alexabeth20/CloudSecurityGuide-madcap/README.md

 # Cloud Security Guide – MadCap Project

-This repository contains the authored source files and output screenshots from the **Beginner's Guide to Securing Cloud Workloads** documentation project, built using **MadCap Flare 2025** and hosted in a Windows VM via VMware Fusion on macOS.
+This repository contains the source files and output screenshots from the **Beginner's Guide to Securing Cloud Workloads** documentation project, built using **MadCap Flare 2025** and hosted in a Windows VM via VMware Fusion on macOS.

 ---

-## 📘 About the Project
+## About the Project

-This project simulates internal documentation a technical writer or cloud security engineer might create for onboarding junior developers.
+This project demonstrates internal documentation a technical writer or cloud security engineer might create for onboarding junior developers.
 It provides a walkthrough of cloud workload security best practices with actionable steps, validations, and compliance guidance.

-* 🛠 Authoring Tool: MadCap Flare 2025
+* Authoring Tool: MadCap Flare 2025
-* 🖥 Built in: Windows 11 ARM VM (via VMware Fusion on Mac)
+* Built in: Windows 11 ARM VM (via VMware Fusion on Mac)
-* 📁 Output Type: HTML5 Help Site (scrambled due to trial limitations)
+* Output Type: HTML5 Help Site (scrambled due to trial limitations)
-* 🔐 Scope: U.S. Privacy, GDPR, IAM, Network Security, Encryption, Monitoring
+* Scope: U.S. Privacy, GDPR, IAM, Network Security, Encryption, Monitoring

 ---

-## 📂 Repo Structure
+## Repo Structure

 ```
 cloud-security-guide-madcap/